 While the relationship between Russian and Norwegian communities on Svalbard has been stable for almost 100 years, like in almost any small community around the world there is a lot of gossip.
 Back in Longyearbyen, the de-facto capital of Svalbard, I was told that Arktikugol, the mining company that operated Pyramiden, had lied to its employees, telling them they had an immediate two-week holiday in Moscow.
 Once they were back on the mainland, the mine was closed and no one was allowed to return.
 Sergey insists this isn’t true.
 “Also, I’ve heard that we are the ones who made the top of mountain, like some kind of design,” he says mirthlessly.

-We’re being driven to the end of the road, after which we’ll be heading on foot to the top of the vowel-deprived Yggdrasilkampen, a large table mountain opposite the settlement.
+We’re being driven to the end of the road, after which Sergey and I will continue on foot to the top of the vowel-deprived Yggdrasilkampen, a large table mountain opposite the settlement.
 “They say that once you have been up there, you are truly a local,” says Sergey, who is from Moscow but spends most of his year in Svalbard’s surviving Russian community, Barentsburg (population 400).

 As we march uphill, over loose rock and past a semi-frozen lake, we approach a rickety wooden hut, something like a bothy.
 My guide goes in first, whistling.
 “The problem with this one is that the door opens in the way,” says Sergey.
 “If a polar bear wants to come in while you’re inside, there’s no way to stop them.”